Childhood Obesity and Weight Problems

 Look for hidden sugar.
 Reducing the amount of candy and desserts you and your child eat is only part of the battle.
 Sugar is also hidden in foods as diverse as bread, canned soups, pasta sauce, instant mashed potatoes, frozen dinners, and low-fat meals.
-The body gets all it needs from sugar naturally occurring in food—so anything added amounts to nothing but a lot of empty calories.
 Check labels and opt for low sugar products and use fresh or frozen ingredients instead of canned goods.

 Don’t ban sweets entirely.
 While many kids' consume too much sugar, having a no sweets rule is an invitation for cravings and overindulging when given the chance.
 Instead, limit the amount of cookies, candies, and baked goods your child eats and introduce fruit-based snacks and desserts instead.